rust-lang/rust/text/0000-language-semver.md

 ### Soundness changes

-When compiler bugs or soundness problems are encountered in the language itself (as opposed to in a library), clearly they ought to be fixed.
+When compiler or type-system bugs are encountered in the language itself (as opposed to in a library), clearly they ought to be fixed.
 However, it is important to fix them in such a way as to minimize the impact on the ecosystem.